kavehmz/kube-for-the-dyslexic/README.md

 kube-dns.kube-system.svc.cluster.local.
 30 IN A	10.96.0.10
 ```

-Notice Cloudflare DSN server has no clue about our dns records inside our cluster.
+Notice Cloudflare DSN server has no clue about dns records inside our cluster.

 ```
 $ dig @1.1.1.1 kube-dns.kube-system.svc.cluster.local